10 Essential Professional Goals for Work That Will Shape Your Career Path

 4. Become more adept at time management.

 Having excellent time management abilities will enable you to prioritize your responsibilities.
-To properly manage your time, set defined goals.
-Eliminate time-consuming tasks and prioritize a certain, high-level task instead.
+To properly manage your time, take goal setting to heart.
+This allows you to eliminate time-consuming tasks and prioritize a certain, high-level task instead.

 calendaring professional goals for work